Wisconsin Backpacking

 WILDLIFE

-Songbirds, Whie Tailed Deer, the occasional black bear, coyote
+Songbirds, White Tailed Deer, the occasional black bear, coyote

 The Chippewa Moraine is an Ice Age Trail Scientific Area where the terrain is sculpted with moraines and pockmarked with kettle lakes.
 The Circle Trail is a loop bifurcating off the Ice Age Trail.
 There’s a nice visitors center on the top of a grand hill overlooking the area.
-And there are two reservable primitive campsites on the trail, one on North Shattuck Lake and another on the shores of an unnamed lake.
-Yep, there’s so many lakes here they couldn’t even name them all.
-For those just getting into backpacking, the short length of this loop trail may be just the right place to start and get used to primitive camping along the trail.
+There are two reservable primitive campsites on the trail, one on North Shattuck Lake and another on the shores of an unnamed lake.
+Yep, there are so many lakes here they couldn’t even name them all.
+For those just getting into backpacking, the short length of this loop trail may be the right place to start and get used to primitive camping along the trail.

 2 DAY/1-NIGHT ITINERARY